 At Barking Good, the pet’s safety and health are of utmost priority.

-They are AVA-licensed and Dionne, along with her team, has worked with Nanyang Polytechnic’s Food Safety Centre to have the shelf-life of their treats tested.
+They are AVS-licensed and Dionne, along with her team, has worked with Nanyang Polytechnic’s Food Safety Centre to have the shelf-life of their treats tested.

 Every item is lovingly handmade with the finest ingredients and the treats or cakes are baked only after orders are placed to ensure maximum freshness.